SharePoint/sp-dev-docs/docs/transform/modernize-blogs.md

 ---
-title: Modernize classic blogs
+title: Modernize Delve blogs and classic blogs
-description: Modernize your classic blogs ms.date: 11/27/2019 ms.prod: sharepoint
+description: Modernize your Delve blogs and classic blogs ms.date: 11/27/2019 ms.prod: sharepoint
 localization_priority: Normal
 ---

-# Modernize classic blogs
+# Modernize Delve blogs and classic blogs

 > [!IMPORTANT]
 > Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
 There is no SLA for open-source tool support from official Microsoft support channels.